daodu-tobi/EDA-ONLINE-FOOD-STORE/README.md

 ## About Dataset

-Demographic Information:
+- Demographic Information:

-Age: Age of the customer.
+- Age: Age of the customer.

-Gender: Gender of the customer.
+- Gender: Gender of the customer.

-Marital Status: Marital status of the customer.
+- Marital Status: Marital status of the customer.

-Occupation: Occupation of the customer.
+- Occupation: Occupation of the customer.

-Monthly Income: Monthly income of the customer.
+- Monthly Income: Monthly income of the customer.

-Educational Qualifications: Educational
-qualifications of the customer.
+- Educational Qualifications: Educational qualifications of the customer.

-Family Size: Number of individuals in the customer's family.
+- Family Size: Number of individuals in the customer's family.

-Location Information:

-Latitude: Latitude of the customer's location.
+- Latitude: Latitude of the customer's location.

-Longitude: Longitude of the customer's location.
+- Longitude: Longitude of the customer's location.

-Pin Code: Pin code of the customer's location.
+- Pin Code: Pin code of the customer's location.

-Output: Current status of the order (e.g., pending, confirmed, delivered).
+- Output: Current status of the order (e.g., pending, confirmed, delivered).

-Feedback: Feedback provided by the customer after receiving the order.
+- Feedback: Feedback provided by the customer after receiving the order.

 Snapshot of datasets